jaro-bit/culture-st-experiment/README.md

 ## Cultural stereotypes, student anxiety, and gamification

-This repository contains the code for the experiment described in the article, "[Investigating Culture-Induced Stereotype Threat in an Intelligent and Gamified Tutoring System]" and is based on the framework provided by [Albuquerque et al., 2020](https://github.com/rgalhos/gender-st-experiment).
+This repository contains the code for the experiment described in the article, "Investigating Culture-Induced Stereotype Threat in an Intelligent and Gamified Tutoring System" and is based on the framework provided by [Albuquerque et al., 2020](https://github.com/rgalhos/gender-st-experiment).

 ## Overview